tcza/EX180-End_2_End/README.md

 - **sudo podman stop** | stops the container

 - **sudo podman push** | pushes the image to an image registry

-## Conclusion

-I hope these tips were helpful and I wish you all to pass your exams and be certified as soon as possible.
-Stay safe and feel free to contact me @ youssef.negm@ibm.com or catch me at slack for any inquires.